Gressling/cheminf-EDU/machineLearning/les_unit_operations_degradation/README.md

 | inefficiency_score| 0.195349          |

 ## Correlation Matrix
 The correlation matrix below exhibits the correlation coefficients between different operational parameters and inefficiency scores.

 ## Data Visualization
-Visualizing the dataset entails various plots:
+Visualizing the dataset involves the following plots:

-- Distribution of Inefficiency Scores: Histograms showcasing the distribution of inefficiency scores.
+- Distribution of Inefficiency Scores: A histogram that shows the distribution of inefficiency scores in the dataset.
-- Pairplots: Scatter plots illustrating relationships between parameters and inefficiency scores.
+- Inefficiency Score vs. Parameter Value: A scatter plot illustrating the relationship between parameter values and inefficiency scores, differentiated by experiment group.
-- Correlation Heatmap: A heatmap visualizing correlations between parameters and inefficiency scores.
+- Correlation Heatmap: A heatmap displaying the correlation coefficients between various numerical parameters and inefficiency scores.

 ## Usage
-This dataset finds utility in:
+This dataset can be used for:
 - Analyzing operational inefficiencies spanning diverse unit operations and workflow steps.
 - Developing predictive models to anticipate inefficiency scores based on operational parameters.
 - Conducting statistical analyses to pinpoint significant parameters influencing operational inefficiencies.